DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_1.md

 ## Running the script without the pipeline

-This issue's rule will download the temperature predictions from ScienceBase that the pipeline will process and visualize.
+The rule that we will create in this issue will download the temperature predictions from ScienceBase that we will process and visualize in later steps.
 As mentioned earlier, the Python code for this step is already written.
 You can find it in the script `sb_get.py`.
 Try running that script now.
 I'll wait!